 - A. Leave without pay may be granted to an employee upon recommendation of the Port Director and approval of the City Manager.
 Each request for such leave shall be considered in light of the circumstances involved and the needs of the Port Department.
 Leave without pay shall not be requested nor granted until such time as all accrued personal leave and floating holidays have been exhausted, except when an employee is absent and drawing workers' compensation pay. - B. Leave without pay for education purposes: Leave without pay may be authorized to include time to complete formal undergraduate or advanced degree requirements.
 Employees who have demonstrated above average performance with the City for a minimum of two years shall be considered for such leave, providing the work situation permits a temporary absence without serious effect upon the department's schedule of activities.
 A maximum of one year of college work, or equivalent thereof, may be granted in such cases.
-No benefits shall accrue while on this type of leave without pay. - C. Benefits do not accrue while on leave without pay, except insurance which will continue through the first month of leave without pay beyond the end of the calendar month in which leave without pay status began. - D. Change of anniversary date because of leave without pay: If an employee uses more than ten (10) calendar days total leave without pay during an anniversary year, his or her anniversary and length of service dates shall be advanced by the number of days such leave without pay exceeds ten.
+No benefits shall accrue while on this type of leave without pay. - C. Benefits do not accrue while on leave without pay, except insurance will continue through the end of the month following the month in which leave without pay started.

+D. Change of anniversary date because of leave without pay: If an employee uses more than ten (10) calendar days total leave without pay during an anniversary year, his or her anniversary and length of service dates shall be advanced by the number of days such leave without pay exceeds ten.